thewhodidthis/animation/readme.md

 ## about

-Scheduling regular updates in the interest of creating [smooth running](https://dev.opera.com/articles/better-performance-with-requestanimationframe) browser animations in JS might conceivably look a bit like,
+Scheduling regular updates in the interest of creating [smooth running](https://dev.opera.com/articles/better-performance-with-requestanimationframe) browser animations might conceivably look a bit like,

 ```js
 // Start